(鍔ギャラリー②) Tsuba Gallery #2

 Surface Finish: (yakite 焼)

 This is a handguard (tsuba 鐔) made for use on a long sword (katana 刀).
 It is made of unrefined copper (yamagane 山銅).
-The design carved into the surface of the tsuba is that of a fine and intricate octopus shaped Chinese arabesques pattern (tako karakusa-mon 蛸唐草文).
-The same design repeated on the reverse side of the tsuba as well.
-The carved surface design of the tsuba has been soften and smoothed using a heating technique (yakite 焼).
+The design carved into the surface of the tsuba is that of a fine and intricate octopus shaped arabesques pattern (tako karakusa-mon 蛸唐草文).
+The same design is repeated on the reverse side of the tsuba as well.
+The carved surface has been softened and smoothed using a heating technique (yakite 焼) of the plate.
 The rim is raised and worked-off at its edge (sukinokoshi-mimi 鋤残耳).
-The overall shape of the tsuba resembles the cross section of a Japanese melon and like the kanji for number ten (jūjimokko-gata 十字木瓜形).
+The overall shape of the tsuba resembles the cross section of a Japanese melon and the kanji for number ten (jūjimokko-gata 十字木瓜形).
 This was a common shaped used by many schools of Higo Province (肥後國) during the early Edo Period.

 The previous owner attributes this tsuba to be the work of 1st generation Hirata Hikozo (平田彦三) who lived from 1590-1635 CE.
-Based upon the material and techniques used more specifically the shape of the rim and the based metal I think this tsuba was made by an independent but professional artist working in Higo Province during the early Edo Period.
+Based upon the material and techniques used, more specifically the shape of the rim and the base metal used I think this tsuba was made by an independent but professional artist working in Higo Province during the early Edo Period.
 Based upon demographic information I can place the production of this tsuba from about 1615 to 1670 CE.
-The NBTHK attributed this tsuba to be the work of independent Higo artist on the appraisal paper and confirms that the tsuba is of good quality and worthy of historical preservation.
-The paper was issued on the 11th day of the 6th month, in the 19th year of the Heisei Era (2007).
+An appraisal paper (hozon tōsōgu kanteisho 保存刀装具鑑定書) was issued confirming the tsuba is authentic, of good quality, has artistic merit, and is worthy of historical preservation.
+The appraisal paper was issued on June 11, 2007.
+The NBTHK attributed this tsuba to be the work of an independent Higo artist.

 Works of Hirata and Shimizu by Itō Mitsuru, translated by Markus Sesko, Copyrighted 2007.